Eaglehawk Neck Hall

 This month at the Eaglehawk Neck Hall

-Eaglehawk Neck Hall Market: Saturday June 9th 9.30am – 12.30pm.
-Come along for local art and craft, bbq, books, home baked goodies, and bric-a-brac.
-The Pirate’s Pantry serves teas, espresso coffee and delicious food.
+Eaglehawk Neck Hall Monthly Market: Saturday August 11th, 9.30am – 12.30pm.
+Come along for local art and craft, books, home baked goodies, and bric-a-brac.
+The Pirate’s Pantry serves teas, espresso coffee and delicious snacks.
 For stall bookings and information contact Sallie on 0458 726 425.

-Books on Wednesdays come along to the Eaglehawk Neck Hall, 2.00pm – 4.00pm every Wednesday, to browse the great selection of second-hand books and magazines.
-Lots of genres- drop in and see for yourself, pick up a great read, drop off your pre-loved books and say hallo to Kathy.
+Books on Wednesdays Come along to the Eaglehawk Neck Hall, 2.00pm – 4.00pm every Wednesday, to browse the great selection of second-hand books.
+Lots of genres- drop in and see for yourself, pick up a great read, drop off your pre-loved books. (closed 8th and 22nd August)

 The Association owns, manages and maintains the Hall on land leased from the Tasmanian Parks and Wildlife Service.
 The cost of the Hall’s upkeep is generated by fundraising activities as it receives no financial support from the Tasman Council or government.